TrueNight/shadowsocks-android/privacy_policy.md

 ## Privacy Policy

 The shadowsocks-android  is built as an Open Source software.
-This app is provided by Shadowsocks Team at no cost and is intended for use as is.
+This app is provided at no cost and is intended for use as is.

 This page is used to inform visitors regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our app.